solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     Deployments are done by `DEPLOYER_EOA` when running through a proposal `forge script,` and therefore, an address with this exact name must exist in the Addresses.json file.
 Foundry can be leveraged to actually broadcast the deployments when using the `broadcast` flag combined with `--account` flag.
 Please refer to the [foundry docs](https://book.getfoundry.sh/tutorials/best-practices?highlight=broadcast#scripts) for further assistance.
 Alternatively, when proposals are executed through `forge script,` the deployer address is the proposal contract itself.

--   `function afterDeployMock() public`: Post-deployment mock actions.
+-   `afterDeployMock()`: Post-deployment mock actions.
 Such actions can include pranking, etching, etc.

 <a id="#build-function"></a>

--   `function build() public`: this function is where most of the FPS magic happens.
+-   `build()`: This function is where most of the FPS magic happens.
 It utilizes foundry cheat codes to automatically transform plain solidity code into calldata encoded for the user's governance model.
 This calldata can then be proposed on the Governance contract, signed by the multisig signers, or scheduled on the Timelock.
 For instance, an action might involve pointing a proxy to a new implementation address after deploying the implementation in the 'deploy' function as a privileged admin role in the system.

     ```solidity
     function build() public virtual {}